SwiftUI-Plus/Presentation/README.md

 # Presentation

+> Also available as a part of my [SwiftUI+ Collection](https://benkau.com/packages.json) – just add it to Xcode 13+

 Provides a custom presentation modifier that provides more options including full screen presentations.

 ## Features

 Presentation allows the configuration of the following properties:

 -   UIModalTransitionStyle
 -   UIModalPresentationStyle
 -   isModalInPresentation
 -   Easy API for presenting SwiftUI from UIKit

 ## Example